Kënga Magjike 2004

-Kënga Magjike 06 took place in the 1 Tetori Auditorium in Pristina, Kosovo.There were two semifinals (21 & 22 January 2005) and a final (23 January 2005).
-30 songs competed for the win but only 1 won the show, while others were awarded different prizes.
+Kënga Magjike 06 took place in the 1 Tetori Auditorium in Pristina, Kosovo.There were two semifinals (21 and 22 January 2005) and a final (23 January 2005).
+30 songs competed for the win but only one won the show, while others were awarded different prizes.
 In the end, Irma Libohova won the first prize, making this her second victory.
 Yllka Kuqi was the runner-up.
 The winner was determined by the singers who voted for each other.

-The results
+Results

-Voting Procedure
+Voting procedure

 The singers voted for each other to determine the ranking of the songs, while the jury decided most of the other prizes.
 Televoting was used for the "Public's Prize".